COBRAPROsimulator/COBRAPRO/docs/index.rst

 This is the documentation for CORBAPRO. this is a link :doc:`/Options/justcode` this is a link to a particular section :ref:`Options section for justcode <codeOptions>`

+Here is some new content from VS code.

 .. caution::
    note aution